kartoza/docker-geoserver/README.md

 **Note:** The ``docker-compose.yml`` **uses host based volumes** so when you remove the containers, **all data will be kept**.
 Using host based volumes ensures that your data persists between invocations of the compose file.
-If you need to delete the container data you need to run `docker volume prune`.
-Pruning the volumes will remove all the storage volumes that are not in use so users need to be careful of such a move.
+If you need to delete the container data you need to run `docker-compose down -v`.

 ## Run (automated using rancher)